 I never learned the other eleven properly.
 The first was too tightly wound with grief for me to imagine a relationship with any of the others.
 Yet not so long ago, on the final leg of a long-haul flight, somewhere high over a snowbound landscape, I surprised myself by scribbling Telemann’s title in my journal.
 Unexpected things emerge on planes; in that suspended state I often find myself dreaming and making lists.

 Re-reading my gnomic scribble during that magical week between Christmas and New Year, the year ahead dancing with the promise of something unknown, the old one quietly slipping away, I thought of devoting myself to one fantasia a month.
 I like their solitude.
 Climbing inside them, I can hear the workings of a brilliant mind.
 They’re private.
 Introvert.
 They could be my personal diary for the year ahead.

 I thought a lot that year about the compulsions of an artist in pursuit of an idea, the quiet obsessions that shape the way we live.

 I recorded them in a marvel of a room.
-Sometimes the birdsong outside crept in.
-There you can hear the rain on the roof, which creaks and groans with the wind and sun.
-A glass wall looks out on to cycads and eucalyptus maculata that unfold down to a billabong.
+A glass wall looked out on to cycads and eucalyptus maculata unfolding down to a billabong.
 Sometimes the birdsong outside crept in, and you could hear the roof creaking and groaning.

 Tracing this Telemann diary was acutely personal.
 It became a soliloquy – a series of moments out of time, out of earshot, diving ever deeper into sound, into memory, dream, and wonder.